developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 <img alt="" style="height:350px" src="ekd_main_steps.png"/>

-*EKD features a simple drag-and-drop UI with device emulation allows quick creation of purpose-built key layouts <br>configured for specific key actions that can be modified for different devices and screen resolutions*.
+*EKD features a simple drag-and-drop UI with device simulator to allow quick creation of purpose-built key layouts <br>configured for specific key actions that can be modified for different devices and screen resolutions*.

 ### `IMPORTANT - PLEASE READ`
-* To use custom layouts created with EKD, **the Zebra Enterprise Keyboard MUST be installed on the device and selected as the default input source**.
+* **Zebra Enterprise Keyboard MUST be installed on the device and selected as the default input source** to use custom layouts created with EKD.
 * **<u>Only one keyboard or custom key layout can be displayed on the device screen at a time</u>**.
-When a custom key layout is displayed, all other keyboards are hidden, including the (alpha-numeric) Enterprise Keyboard.
+When a custom key layout is displayed, all other keyboards are hidden, including any Enterprise Keyboard layout.
-* To be displayed, **layouts made with EKD must be called by an app using intents** (see [Intent APIs section](#intentapis)).
+* **Layouts made with EKD must be called by an app using intents** to be displayed (see [Intent APIs section](#intentapis)).
-* Multiple layouts can be saved in a single project file, and apps on the device can access only a single EKD project file.
+* **Apps on the device can access <u>only a single EKD project file</u>**, but multiple layouts can be saved in that single project file and called independently through intents.
-* EKD projects are automatically saved and deployed as encrypted files that can be decrypted on the device only by **DataWedge, Enterprise Browser and Enterprise Keyboard** and applications running on a Zebra Android device.
+* EKD projects are saved and deployed as encrypted files that can be decrypted on the device only by **DataWedge, Enterprise Browser and Enterprise Keyboard** and applications running on a Zebra Android device.
 * Layout files can be imported into Enterprise Keyboard Designer and modified or supplemented with additional keys and/or layouts.
 * **Zebra recommends resetting to the default input device when quitting an app that uses EKB**.
 * In this guide, the terms “button” and “key” are used interchangeably.